Solitude: Negative effects

 Negative effects have been observed in prisoners.
 The behavior of prisoners who spend extensive time in solitude may worsen.
 Solitude can trigger physiological responses that increase health risks.

 Negative effects of solitude may also depend on age.
 Elementary age school children who experience frequent solitude may react negatively.
 This is largely because often, solitude at this age is not the child's choice.
 Solitude in elementary-age children may occur when they are unsure of how to interact socially, so they prefer to be alone, causing shyness or social rejection.

 While teenagers are more likely to feel lonely or unhappy when not around others, they are also more likely to have a more enjoyable experience with others if they have had time alone first.
-However, teenagers who frequently spend time alone do not have as good a global adjustment as those who balance their time of solitude with their time of socialisation.
+However, teenagers who frequently spend time alone do not have as good a global adjustment as those who balance their time of solitude with their time of socialization.

 Other uses

 As pleasure

 Solitude does not necessarily entail feelings of loneliness, and it may in fact be one's sole source of genuine pleasure for those who choose it with deliberate intent.
 Some individuals seek solitude for discovering a more meaningful and vital existence.
-For example, in religious contexts, some saints preferred silence, finding immense pleasure in their perceived uniformity with God.
-Solitude is a state that can be positively modified utilizing it for prayer allowing to "be alone with ourselves and with God, to put ourselves in listening to his will, but also of what moves in our hearts, let purify our relationships; solitude and silence thus become spaces inhabited by God, and ability to recover ourselves and grow in humanity."
+For example, in religious contexts, some saints preferred silence, finding immense pleasure in their uniformity with God.
+Solitude is a state that can be positively modified utilizing it for prayer allowing to "be alone with ourselves and with God, to put ourselves in listening to His will, but also of what moves in our hearts, let purify our relationships; solitude and silence thus become spaces inhabited by God, and ability to recover ourselves and grow in humanity."

 In psychology, introverted persons may require spending time alone to recharge, whereas those who are simply socially apathetic might find it a pleasurable setting in which to occupy oneself with solitary tasks.

 The Buddha attained enlightenment through uses of meditation, deprived of sensory input, bodily necessities, and external desires, including social interaction.
 The context of solitude is attainment of pleasure from within, but this does not necessitate complete detachment from the external world.

 This is well demonstrated in the writings of Edward Abbey with particular regard to Desert Solitaire where solitude focused only on isolation from other people allows for a more complete connection to the external world, as in the absence of human interaction the natural world itself takes on the role of the companion.
 In this context, the individual seeking solitude does so not strictly for personal gain or introspection, though this is often an unavoidable outcome, but instead in an attempt to gain an understanding of the natural world as entirely removed from the human perspective as possible, a state of mind much more readily attained in the complete absence of outside human presence.